hdvianna/vademecum/ubuntu.md

 1. Install the _guest additions_
     1. In the VirtualBox guest window click on _Devices_ menu and then on _Insert Guest Additions CD Image_
-    2. Log into the guest
+    2. Log into the guest machine
     3. Mount the _guest additions_ cdrom
-        1. Create a cdrom folder o `/media`, e.g. `$sudo mkdir /media/cdrom`
+        1. Create a cdrom folder in `/media`, e.g. `$sudo mkdir /media/cdrom`
         2. Mount the cdrom, e.g. `$sudo mount /dev/cdrom /media/cdrom`
-    4. Install the _guest additions_ cd rom
+    4. Install the _guest additions_
         1. `$cd /media/cdrom`
         2. `$sudo ./VBoxLinuxAdditions.run`
+2. Configure the user
+    2. Go to the guest machine
-2. Add the current user to the group vboxsf, e.g. `$sudo usermod -aG vboxsf $USER`
+    3. Add the current user to the group vboxsf, e.g. `$sudo usermod -aG vboxsf $USER`
 3. Create the share folder on the VirtualBox guest
     1. In the VirtualBox guest window click on _Devices_ menu, then on _Share Folders_, then on _Share Folder Settings_
     2. Add a new share folder